 Returned string values or sequence elements are converted to their string representation by default.
 The optional conv argument may specify a conversion function that will be used in place of the default.
-For example, if you want Python objects (including SCons Nodes) to be returned as Python objects, you can use the Python Λ idiom to pass in an unnamed function that simply returns its unconverted argument.
+For example, if you want Python objects (including SCons Nodes) to be returned as Python objects, you can use a Python lambda expression to pass in an unnamed function that simply returns its unconverted argument.